Infiniti EX35 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Infiniti EX35 are $1,056 a year including full coverage.
-Comprehensive insurance costs around $174 a year, collision costs $250, and liability insurance costs $474.
-Liability-only coverage costs as little as $522 a year, with high-risk coverage costing $2,272 or more.
-Teen drivers pay the highest rates at $4,224 a year or more.
+The average insurance rates for an Infiniti EX35 are $1,056 a year including full coverage.
+Comprehensive insurance costs on average $174 each year, collision costs $250, and liability costs $474.
+A liability-only policy costs as little as $522 a year, with high-risk insurance costing $2,272 or more.
+Teen drivers cost the most to insure at $4,224 a year or more.

 Average premium for full coverage: $1,056

-Rate estimates include $500 deductible amounts, 30/60 liability coverage, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 U.S. states and EX35 trim levels.
+These estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 U.S. states and EX35 models.

-For the average driver, Infiniti EX35 insurance prices go from the low end price of $522 for just liability insurance to a high of $2,272 for a policy for a high-risk driver.
+For the average driver, Infiniti EX35 insurance rates go from as low as $522 for a discount liability-only rate to a high rate of $2,272 for a policy for a high-risk driver.

-Your location has a significant impact on the price of insurance.
-Areas with sparse population have lower incidents of comprehensive and collision claims than larger metro areas.
+Your location can make a big difference on car insurance rates.
+Rural areas are shown to have a lower frequency of comprehensive and collision claims than larger metro areas.

 Use the form below to get customized rates for your location.